 Approved by the NAES Governing Board in 2024, this document offers best practices and guidelines for the Episcopal school admissions office.

-Read More » The National Association of Episcopal Schools conducted the NAES Early Childhood Education Survey during the 2022-2023 school year and received 113 responses representing programs located in 24 states and the District of Columbia.
-The purpose of this survey is to provide a demographic profile of Episcopal early childhood programs across the country for analytical, comparative, and reporting purposes as well as to assist program directors, governing boards, and vestries in important program-level decision-making.
+Read More » The purpose of this survey is to provide a demographic profile of Episcopal early childhood programs across the country for analytical, comparative, and reporting purposes as well as to assist program directors, governing boards, and vestries in important program-level decision-making.
+The results provide a profile of Episcopal early childhood programs including characteristics of early childhood programs, parish early childhood programs, staffing, benefits, and governance.

 NAES would like you to know of the reputable organizations already at work in Haiti, whom you might wish to support.
 Though far from a comprehensive list, the agencies listed below are personally known to those working in the Haiti Partnership Program and assessed by these criteria.